PythonNepal/pythonnepal.github.io/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md)

 If you're a python developer from Nepal, you can add yourself to [website](http://pythonnepal.org/pages/developers.html).
 To do that,
-- Fork the reposiroty
+- Fork the repository.
 - Edit the file present at `content/pages/developers.md`.
 The format is [Markdown](https://guides.github.com/features/mastering-markdown/).
-- Send us a pull request
+- Send us a pull request.